6xsensitive/moderationdiscordbot/README.md

-# moderationdiscordbot
+# Simple Moderation Discord Bot

+What to do?:

-go to config.json and put ur token there then BOOM discord bot
+Go to `confg.json` and put in your bot token

+thats it, if theres a problem shoot me a friend request on discord i'll update it
+> @6xsensitive